 Flynn writes a Friday column for Spectator.org.
-His articles have appeared in The Boston Globe, The American Conservative, National Review, and City Journal, among other publications.
+His articles have appeared in The Los Angeles Times, The Chicago Tribune, The Boston Globe, The New York Post, National Review, and City Journal, among other publications.
 In 2004, Dan launched www.flynnfiles.com, which features his blog musings on politics, movies, music, sports, and a variety of interesting topics not addressed in his books.
 He has been interviewed on The O'Reilly Factor, Hardball, Penn & Teller's Bulls***, Fox & Friends, Donahue, and numerous other public affairs television programs.

 Dan's introduction to politics came as a five-year-old attendee of Ted Kennedy's Faneuil Hall address announcing his run for the presidency.
 At eight, he started a five-year stint as a Boston Globe paperboy, which heightened a curiosity in current events.
 Earning commission as a Fenway Park vendor for seven seasons instilled an appreciation for the pure market's justice in basing pay on performance.
 From Parris Island in 1994, Recruit Flynn learned, in a "Dear John" letter certainly crueler than those received by his fellow recruits, that the players had gone on strike; thus, he had worked his last Red Sox game.
 Sergeant Flynn served for many years as a gunner in a light armored reconnaissance unit and was honorably discharged from the Marine Reserves in 2002.